Since being incorporated into the GEO Work Programme 2017-2019 as a GEO Initiative, GEO-GNOME

 This workshop aims to refine and bring the GEO-GNOME work plan to fruition during 2018-2019.
-The workshop aims to review the GEO-GNOME work plan with active participants of the GEO-GNOME effort, as well as others identified as having key expertise and knowledge on the subject matter.
-The workshop also provides an opportunity to revisit key questions and the utility of GEO-GNOME in providing policy-relevant information in mountain regions and global contexts such as Paris Agreement, Sendai Framework and SDGs.
+The workshop will review the GEO-GNOME work plan with active participants of the GEO-GNOME effort, as well as others identified as having key expertise and knowledge on the subject matter.
+The workshop also provides an opportunity to revisit key questions and the utility of GEO-GNOME in providing policy-relevant information in mountain regions and global contexts such as Paris Agreement, Sendai Framework, and SDGs.
 Finally, the opportunity to identify a new research agenda to support a scientific basis for earth observation in mountains is also encouraged and envisaged.

 This workshop is therefore convened to:

 1. Provide an update on the GEO Work Programme 2017-2019 and its priorities;

 2. Inform and update on GEO-GNOME’s status and proposed restructure of its work plan;

 3. Co-define and coordinate next steps to implement the GEO-GNOME work plan; and